desiderati/commons/README.md

 - CRC16 calculation feature.
 - Improvements in the class **ExceptionHandlingController**: handling of new exceptions.
 - MIT license added.
-- Creation of **the CustomRepositoryRestConfiguration** class.
+- Creation of the **CustomRepositoryRestConfiguration** class.
 - Spring Data Rest support.
 - Support for Java 11.
 - Creation of **ThrowingRunnable** class.
 - Creating the annotation for tests in the service layer.
 - Implementation of the _Multi Tenancy_ feature.
 - Creation of **ThrowingConsumer**, **ThrowingSupplier** and **ThrowingFunction** classes.
-- Creation of a **common-parent-static** module.
+- Creation of a `common-parent-static` module.
 - Addition of standard error pages. (**40X.html** and **50X.html**)
 - Improvements in the way we treat null parameters in **Repository** classes.
 - Improvements in the **ExceptionHandlingController** class: corrections related to the way we handle exceptions.
   Separation between exceptions for controllers and services.
 - Migration to Spring 5 and SpringBoot 2.
 Including dependencies.
 - Application configuration improvements (Auto Configuration).
-- Improvements in POM.xml.
+- Improvements in `pom.xml`.
 - Improvements in the notification component.
 It will now be possible to handle more than one broadcast per resource.
 And vice versa!